 Our expert medical negligence solicitors have settled numerous high value pregnancy claims in the UK and Ireland.
 The procedure for starting a claim is essentially to gather all of our client’s relevant medical notes and instruct the relevant medical expert, usually an expert obstetrician in pregnancy claims, to complete a report on our client’s injuries* and identify any negligence.
 Once the negligent party has been identified we will then send our letter of claim to the negligent party and liability investigations will commence.

-All initial enquires are free and we will discuss the funding options which are available to our client’s, including; Legal Aid, litigation insurance, legal expenses cover and private paying.
+Complete an online enquiry form.
+We will discuss the funding options which are available to our client’s, including; Legal Aid, litigation insurance, legal expenses cover and private paying.

 *In contentious business, a solicitor may not calculate fees or other charges as a percentage or proportion of any award or settlement.